 If you’re short on time and looking for a luxury experience, here’s a unique way to see the Everest Region and all the main highlights.
 You’ll spend your nights in the comfort of Himalayan resorts (often with panoramic views) and your days either trekking and flying through the Everest region by helicopter.

 Nepal offers a wide variety of trekking trails.
 For travelers who are short on time, here are some of the best short treks Nepal has to offer ranging from 3 to 10 days.
 Each of these treks can be extended; the number of days listed here represents the minimum number of days you need to complete these trails.

 The Ghandruk Trek (sometimes also referred to as the Ghandrung Trek) is a great trekking option for those who are in Nepal for a shorter time or want to combine a relatively short trek with other activities in Nepal.
 The trek is typically done in 6 or 7 days.

-One of the most popular short treks in Nepal, this trek gives you access to one of Nepal's classic viewpoints in Poon Hill and views of some of the world’s highest peaks in the Annapurna range.
-This adventure is a perfect excursion for first-time visitors to Nepal.
+This short trek gives you access to one of Nepal's classic viewpoints of the Annapurna range.
 You'll follow ancient trails that connect local communities, pass through blooming rhododendron forests and rice paddies, and enjoy views of snow-covered mountains.
 At night, sleep in comfortable teahouses located in small villages along the route.

 Recent trip reviews for Mingma